 However, you also don’t want to get sucked into thinking you need all the bells and whistles.
 It’s ok to take baby steps and think about what features are going to improve your quality of life as you and your vehicle get used to each other.
 Just remember that having a budget doesn’t necessarily mean you’re limited; it just means you need to be savvy about getting the most for your money.

 Oh and don’t forget to set a bit of budget aside for your insurance.
 You don’t want to have to take £400 out of your vehicle’s budget.
-And speaking of insurance, Lexham’s exclusive motorhome and campervan scheme is packed with benefits that will suit most owners, and did I mention you can get the best deal direct?
+If you are needing insurance, make sure to get an exclusive motorhome and campervan insurance quote direct with Lexham!

 Have a game plan